mysteriumnetwork/documentation/content/userguide/index.md

 #### Adding balance
 > Command: order create [identity] [amount] [pay currency]

-To add additional `MYST` to the balance an order has to be created.
+To add additional `MYST` to the balance a payment order has to be created.
-An order is basically a balance top up request, for which you pay using other crypto currencies.

-To get the full list of currencies which can be used to pay, use execute:
+To get the full list of currencies which can be used to pay execute:

 ```bash
 » order currencies